Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 - **Started and sustained** by the fact that AI is already both helping and hurting individuals and organizations.

-- **Intensified** by the reality that although most organizations have AI efforts underway, few are paying off so far.
+- **Intensified** by growing recognition that although most organizations have AI efforts underway, few are paying off so far.

-- **Supercharged** by confusion about AI — insufficient understanding, incorrect beliefs, or both.
+- **Supercharged** by widespread confusion about AI — insufficient understanding, incorrect beliefs, or both.

 ### AI’s mixed impacts started and sustain it